GURBANI, THE DUALITY-BREAKERDuality and evil-mindedness are

 Duality — Doojaa Bhaav, Doojaa Bharam, or Dubidhaa, etc. — is the principle of plurality, relativism, two-ness, the notion of 'I, you, me', ਦੁਚਿੱਤਾ, etc. As such, it gives rise to divisions, friction, separateness, and so on.
 It's the ignorance of the Haume mind (ego-mind), thus a fiction, a non-reality, mirage, Bharam (doubts), illusion (Maya) or deception (ਛੱਲ).

-The Webster's Dictionary defines the dualism (Dvait) as "a theory that considers reality to consist of two irreducible elements or modes...the quality or state of being dual or of having a dual nature ...a doctrine that the universe is under the dominion of two opposing principles one of which is good and the other evil ."
+The Webster's Dictionary defines the dualism (Dvait) as "a theory that considers reality to consist of two irreducible elements or modes...the quality or state of being dual or of having a dual nature ...the dominion of two opposing principles one of which is good and the other evil ."
 The pluralism is defined as " a theory that there are more than one or more than two kinds of ultimate reality b: a theory that reality is composed of a plurality of entities."
 This is opposite of the monism (Advait), which is defined by the same as "a view that there is only one kind of ultimate substance...the view that reality is one unitary organic whole with no independent parts."

 These are subtle differences, which may not seem to relate to our daily religious experience.
 As a result, we may be likely, prone or willing to dismiss these subtle distinctions as of concern only to religious Teachers, theologians, philosophers, etc. However, these subtle distinctions are the very crux of religion, therefore, cannot be considered or regarded as unimportant and thus cannot be dismissed as of concern only to Gurus, philosophers, and theologians.
 To be able to appreciate as to why the Gurbani urges us to break the notion of duality, it's essential to appreciate these subtle distinctions.
 Second, if we do not understand these subtle distinctions, then we put ourselves to be cheated, fooled and misled by the religious con-artists.
 And we essentially become imprisoned in Maya (illusion), bondage of false beliefs, lies, and deceptions.